saucelabs/sauce-school/codelabs/Module4_SeleniumPython.md

     setattr(item, "rep_" + rep.when, rep)
 ```

-Next, we are going to use this hook as a part of the `quit()` method and create a variable callde `sauce_result` that will say either passed or failed, depending on what the hook detects:
+Next, we are going to use this hook as a part of the `quit()` method and create a variable called `sauce_result` that will say either passed or failed, depending on what the hook detects:

 ```
 # filename: tests/conftest.py